knightsUCF/SC/Analysis.md

 <br>

-<h2> Processing Data </h2>
+<h2> 1.
+Processing Data </h2>

-<i> "1) In order to measure the greatest gene expression variation among all the SCI cells, we first performed PCA on the batch-corrected expression matrix for the top 2000 variable genes taken from above." </i>
+<i> "In order to measure the greatest gene expression variation among all the SCI cells, we first performed PCA on the batch-corrected expression matrix for the top 2000 variable genes taken from above." </i>

 ```R
 variable_genes_count = 10